Marley0523/gmod.github.io/wiki/MediaWiki_Migration.md

 directory that contains the uploads.
 An additional issue related to the size of the repository is that GitHub also indicates in their documentation that the jekyll build times are limmited to 10 minutes, but the build currently takes about 15 minutes.
-Hopefull GH won't notice.
+Hopefully GH won't notice.

 The other issue is that jekyll doesn't like colons (:) in file names.
 While it is possible that I could configure around that, my inexperience with jekyll